highchair/artinruins-com/_property/sockanosset-boys-school.md

     sizes: '480, 640'
   - url: sockanosset-sc-2002-08-05.jpg
     sizes: '480, 640'
+  - url: sockanosset-jh-2026-03-01.jpg
+    caption: 'Difficult to recognize, but one can see the saved buildings have been infilled with new construction, making many of them a continous ground floor retail space.
+Upper floors have been mostly converted to residential space.'
+    sizes: '1440, 900'

+mostrecentimage: 2026-03-01

 imagescredit: 'Contributions by Larry DePetrillo, Sarah Clover, and Michael Pompilli'
 ---

 ### Redevelopment

 The land and most of the buildings have been turned into a mix of retail with a few residential units.
 The 470,000-square-foot development includes 127,000 square feet of office space, 24,000 square feet of residential space (14 condominiums) and 320,000 square feet of retail and restaurant space.
 It was developed at a total cost of $65 million.

 While it is commendable that four historic buildings with a somewhat sordid past were redeveloped, the complex is very car-centric.
 The success of the shopping center has led to much redevelopment in the area, more traffic, wider roads, and more reliance on vehicles.
 While the development in Cranston and Warwick tends to be more sprawl-oriented, this was an opportunity to do something denser.

 At the same time, Carpionato could have easily tore them all down and filled the plaza with stucco-sprayed strip mall architecture (which much of the infill buildings are).
 It could have been better, it could have been worse.

 ### Current Events

-The location of this former school is now the [Chapel View](//www.chapel-view.com) shopping center with a mix of retail, commercial space, and residential.
-[Carpionato Properties](//www.carpionatogroup.com/) preserved the historic Sockanosset School chapel, which today is the home of a popular restaurant, the Chapel Grille.
+The location of this former school is now the [Chapel View](https://www.chapel-view.com) shopping center with a mix of retail, commercial space, and residential.
+[Carpionato Properties](https://www.carpionatogroup.com/) preserved the historic Sockanosset School chapel, which today is the home of a popular restaurant, the Chapel Grille.
 The company also saved and reused three former cottages at the boys’ school, which have been linked by two new buildings and are now used for retail stores on the street level, with condominiums above the shops.

 ### History

 _Excerpted from text by the Cranston Historic District Commision_.
-[Read the full archived report](//web.archive.org/web/20040215214934/http://www.cranstonri.com/historic/sokanosset.htm).
+[Read the full archived report](https://web.archive.org/web/20040215214934/http://www.cranstonri.com/historic/sokanosset.htm).

 The establishment of the Howard Reservation, which includes the Boys Training School, was Rhode Island’s first attempt to provide statewide social services through publicly supported and administered institutions.